-So far, more than 60 moons of various sizes have been discovered around the planet Jupiter.
-The four largest moons of Jupiter are Io, Ganymede, Callisto, and Europa.
 The surface of Europa is frozen, covered with a layer of ice, leading scientists to believe there is a very active ocean beneath the surface.
 The icy surface also makes the moon one of the most reflective in the solar system.

 Facts about Europa